Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Gravitational wave conversion probability

 To obtain a fast estimate of the cumulative diffraction amplification factor, we consider only the single diffraction flux formed by the contribution of the isolated neutron star.
 The diffraction amplification factor, which is the energy amplification by the GW due to the diffraction of the neutron star, is the bridge between before and after GWs are diffracted

+where $h_{\mathrm{diff}}(\omega)$ denotes the lensed waveform, while $h(\omega)$ represents the unlensed waveform.
+And both are expressed in the frequency domain with respect to frequency $\omega$.
+Therefore, the GW sensitivity we observe needs to be divided by the diffraction amplification factor $F_{amp}(\omega)$ \citep{Jow:2024bwq}.
+Given that the spatial scale of the neutron star magnetosphere under consideration greatly exceeds the Fresnel scale, the characteristic transverse size of the lensing structure is much larger than the Fresnel radius.
+Under such conditions, the lens can be effectively treated as one-dimensional, and the resulting diffracted flux is well approximated by the diffraction pattern of a one-dimensional Gaussian lens

-Therefore, the GW sensitivity we observe needs to be divided by the diffraction amplification factor $F_{amp}(\omega)$.
-It should be noted that GWs in the radio band are still tensor waves, and the diffraction formula we use is a reasonable approximation \cite{Dolan:2017zgu,Hou:2019wdg,Li:2022izh,He:2020qpf,Jow:2020rcy}.
+For example, if the distance parameter $d_L=2\mathrm{~kpc}$ of PSR J0501+4516 is selected and the frequency $\omega$ is $10^6\mathrm{Hz}$, $F_{amp}$ is equal to 0.176.
+It should be noted that GWs in the radio band are still tensor waves, and the diffraction formula we use is a reasonable approximation \citep{Dolan:2017zgu,Hou:2019wdg,Li:2022izh,He:2020qpf,Jow:2020rcy}.
 In principle, a more precise tensor diffraction formula is needed to describe the properties of tensor waves, which we will discuss in a subsequent paper.